|Gluten-free cake donuts with powdered sugar and cinnamon.|

 For milk subs, choose a good tasting neutral milk- the flavor of these donuts is pretty subtle.
 Don't pick a strong milk like hemp.
 If you want to make these ahead of time, bake, cool, and freeze plain.
 Then thaw and dust with powdered sugar for serving.

-I'm now using less brown rice and brown rice flour, and eating fewer rice cakes, etc. Here's why- there is elevated arsenic in rice.
+I'm now using w-a-a-a-y less brown rice and brown rice flour, and eating fewer rice cakes, etc. Here's why- there are elevated arsenic levels in rice.

 |I baked these donuts in a mini donut pan.
 They are cute as buttons!|